open-wc/custom-elements-manifest-deprecated/packages/custom-elements-json-analyzer/blog/BLOG.md

 }
 ```

-> Note that this example uses LitElement, but `custom-elements.json` is not strictly tied, or exclusive to LitElement.
-Other libraries (or no libraries!), like Stencil, can also be documented using `custom-elements.json`.
+> Note that this example uses LitElement, but Custom Elements Manifest is not strictly tied, or exclusive to LitElement.
+Other libraries (or no libraries!), like Stencil, can also be documented using the Custom Elements Manifest schema.

 Will result in the following `custom-elements.json`: